 The giant was Irithyll Dungeon’s first prisoner located at its oldest prison on its lowest level before the human-sized cells were built at his feet.
 Given the dungeon’s aforementioned overlap with the sewers, this cell was clearly established during a major change in administration, diverting resources from city planning to incarceration.
 And low and behold, this giant has suffered the same treatment as the others of his kind under Pontiff Sulyvahn.
 This is especially odd since one normally wouldn’t imprison a slave after already inflicting such cruel punishments.
 He must have been quite the rebellious worker for an entirely new facility to then be set up just for him.
 And such rebellion implies unrest among the whole of the slaves, enough for the Pontiff to feel it necessary to torture them for good measure and then put the rowdiest in solitary confinement.
 Perhaps this one slave’s behavior was even the purpose behind making an example of them all.
 Either way, he definitely didn’t make things easy for them.

 In other words, Andre had fled from Irithyll during Sulyvahn’s coup, hence both his current presence in Lothric and continued concern for his giant friend’s safety.
 We can thus be certain that the barbaric treatment of Irithyll’s giants originated with the violence proceeding the Pontiff’s self-appointment.
 Andre proves that at least some chose to flee rather than remain in the city during this tumultuous change in administration, but how many actually managed to escape the Pontiff’s grasp is probably as few as the number that escaped his purge.
 Cages hanging from a hole to above ground suggest that Sulyvahn soon had humans to lock away, tormenting these new prisoners with the threat of being dropped into the pen of an irate giant.
-Indeed, the fact that a larger dungeon was later built implies that the Pontiff foresaw jailing many more in his immediate future — such as a sorcerer wearing the long outdated uniform of the Vinheim Dragon School, undoubtedly an DS1-era Undead from who had moved into Anor Londo and later Irithyll just like Andre.
+In fact, the fact that a larger dungeon was later built implies that the Pontiff foresaw jailing many more in his immediate future — such as a sorcerer wearing the long outdated uniform of the Vinheim Dragon School, undoubtedly an DS1-era Undead from who had moved into Anor Londo and later Irithyll just like Andre.

 Once all the rebels were jailed, killed, or forced to submit, Sulyvahn’s takeover was complete.
 He had successfully inserted himself into the existing Way of White hierarchy.
 Who was to question his decisions when it was the will of the Allfather?
 So long as Sulyvahn maintained the slightest illusion of being Gwyndolin’s go-between, the citizens had no choice but to accept his legitimacy and authority.
 Of course, it is highly unlikely that the sorcerer committed this coup by himself.
 It is one thing to declare your authority, another to enforce it.
 Simply put, Sulyvahn must have had help, help that was unlikely to follow his command on just his word.
 Therefore, it is extremely likely that members of the groups described below were part of a clandestine faction within the Irithyllian government complicit in the coup, cultivated by Sulyvahn in the interim between discovering the Profaned Flame and kickstarting his takeover — his rise to power was a thoroughly planned operation with many co-conspirators.